msucloudfellowship/msucloudfellowship.github.io/docs/index.md

     * [About Project](projects.md)
     * **December 2**: optional office hours, time to work on mini-project, 1-1 help, project discussion
     * **December 9**: Synthesis Session
-        - send by email 1-2 sentences describing your current thinking on your project
+        - send by email 1-2 sentences describing your current thinking on your project by this time
-        - discussion of Fellowship Projects.
+        - discussion of Fellowship Projects
         - additional 1-1 help with mini project
+    * **December 5 - 16** : On going help available as needed, please contact us
     * **December 16**:
         - optional office hours, mini-project, project proposal or other help.
         - submit write-up for mini-project via email